QuASH: Using Natural-Language Heuristics to Query Visual-Language Robotic Maps: Experiments

 In our method, we prompted\footnoteref{note:appendix} GPT-4o to produce a list of 20 words that are: synonyms, closely related words, subclasses, superclasses, related objects, \etc{} of the query to acquire $\mathcal{S}_q$ and similarly 20 antonyms to acquire $\mathcal{A}_q$, which we used as the heuristic for $\mathcal{Q}$.

-As the classifier $\psi$, we evaluated all of the applicable off-the-shelf classifiers from the scikit-learn library, and decided to use \gls{svm} with Euclidean and cosine similarity metrics as it had the best performance.
+As the classifier $\psi$, we evaluated all of the applicable off-the-shelf classifiers from the scikit-learn library, and decided to use \gls{svm} with \gls{rbf} kernel with Euclidean and cosine similarity metrics, as it had the best performance.